htruong/htruong.github.io/_posts/2021-02-07-phone-power.md

 ---
 layout : "post"
-title : "Your phone and the power you have"
+title : "Your phone vs. Supercomputers"
 ---

 Today, I looked up how many [floating point operations per second](https://en.wikipedia.org/wiki/FLOPS) (FLOPS) that an iPhone can do.
 It turns out the A14 chip in the iPhone [can do about 11 TFlOPS according to Apple](https://www.forbes.com/sites/moorinsights/2020/10/15/apple-claims-the-iphone-12s-a14-bionic-challenges-laptops-but-gives-no-details/).
 Let's give Apple the benefits of the doubt and not get too deep into how they got that number, and put it to perspective and compare the iPhone with the [Top 500 Supercomputers](https://en.wikipedia.org/wiki/History_of_supercomputing) in the world over the years: